fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 Delay encoder
 -------------------

-The delayed encoder is an encoder that delays the delivery of pulses based on the input data ``x``.
-When the stimulus intensity is greater, the firing time is earlier, and there is a maximum pulse firing time.
+The delayed encoder is an encoder that delays the delivery of spikes based on the input data ``x``.
+When the stimulus intensity is greater, the firing time is earlier, and there is a maximum spike firing time.
-Therefore, for each input data ``x``, a pulse sequence with a period of time as the maximum pulse firing time can be obtained, and each sequence has only one pulse firing.
+Therefore, for each input data ``x``, a spike sequence with a period of time as the maximum spike firing time can be obtained, and each sequence has only one spike firing.

-The pulse firing time :math:`t_i` and the stimulus intensity :math:`x_i` satisfy the following two formulas, when the coding type is linear (``function_type='linear'``)
+The spike firing time :math:`t_i` and the stimulus intensity :math:`x_i` satisfy the following two formulas, when the coding type is linear (``function_type='linear'``)

 .. math::